Ravieroy/knowledge-vault/docs/Academics/conceptual_notes/AV3Sb5 ARPES.md

 | ------------------------------- | --------------- |
 | ![[ARPES_KV3Sb5_T_ls_TCDW.png]] | ![[Band_dispersion_T_CDW.png]]                |

+Figure (h, i) shows a comparison of the ARPES intensity along a k cut indicated by a red dashed line in Fig. (e) which traverses the reconstructed [[Fermi surface]] at T = 20 K. One can recognize an obvious difference in the intensity distribution between T = 120 K and 20 K in Fig. (h, i).
+A new holelike band which crosses $E_F$ (indicated by blue circles and lines) appears at T = 20 K in the k region where FS is absent at T = 120 K.

 #### Second derivative ARPES
-- Plot of second-derivative ARPES([[ARPES#Second derivative ARPES]]) intensity at T = 20 K in Fig. 1f signifies that the discontinuous intensity distribution (Fig. below) is accompanied by the emergence of a small pocket-like feature near the K point (white dotted ellipse).
+- Plot of [[ARPES#Second derivative ARPES | second-derivative ARPES]] intensity at T = 20 K in Fig. 1f signifies that the discontinuous intensity distribution (Fig. below) is accompanied by the emergence of a small pocket-like feature near the K point (white dotted ellipse).
 This pocket is associated with the CDW because it is absent at T = 120 K (Fig. 1d).

 | T = 120K > ($T_{CDW}$)          | T = 20K (<$T_{CDW}$)            |
 | ------------------------------- | ------------------------------- |